ohad-porat/consultancy-breakable-toy/USER_STORIES.md

 Acceptance Criteria

 - I can add new squids via a form on the index page
-- I can click a refresh button to retrieve the updated data after submitting my form
+- I can click a refresh button to re-retrieve the updated data after submitting my form
 - Special powers are a set of checkboxes
 - If I do not provide all required data, I see an informative error message

 Implementation Details

 - Use React Hook Form, including validating for required fields
+-

 ### Fewoar Squids